skgtmf7/VBLR9_MSc_Clinical_Neuroscience/README.md

 ## Shell script: used to run R enrichment analyses on HPC

-Working directories and file paths within each script will need to be edited to match local environment before running.
+Note: working directories and file paths within each script will need to be edited to match local environment before running.